Jean-glitch22/MyFlashCardApp/README.md

 - **CI/CD Integration**: Utilized **GitHub Actions** to:
   - Automatically check for build errors on push.
   - Ensure code integrity and workflow consistency.
-- **Collaborative Features**: GitHub Issues and Pull Requests were explored for project management and future scalability.

 ---